epfl-ada/ada-2020-project-milestone-p3-p3_gaussiens/README.md

 # 3. Methods

-Graph analysis : Find clusters and their "centers", using centrality, degree of connection, etc.
+Graph analysis : Find clusters and their "centers", using centrality, degree of connection, etc. <br>
 Try to predict whether the whole cluster votes the same, or don't vote at all.

 # 4. Proposed Timeline